I Can Hear Your Voice: Synopsis

 After overcoming a difficult childhood, Jang Hye-sung (Lee Bo-young) becomes a public defender, but she is pragmatic, self-preserving, and jaded.
 Her life changes when she encounters Park Soo-ha (Lee Jong-suk), a high school senior with the supernatural ability to read other people's thoughts by looking into their eyes.
-Soo-ha gained his mind-reading ability when witnessing his father getting murdered ten years previously.
+Soo-ha gained his mind-reading ability when witnessing his father's murder ten years previously.
 His father's death had initially been dismissed as a car accident until Hye-sung, then a high school girl (Kim So-hyun), gave a decisive testimony in court despite the killer's threats (Jung Woong-in).
 Soo-ha has been searching for her ever since.
 As Hye-sung works with Soo-ha and a cop-turned-lawyer Gwan-woo (Yoon Sang-hyun), she gradually lets go of her pursuit of money and glory.
 Together, the unlikely team uses unconventional methods to solve their cases.